dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_satellite.rst

 Initial States
 --------------

-The NL solver and Pyomo can make use of initial states.
-For this study, we run the NL solver with and without an initial state for the list variable representing the order of the satellites.
-We assign an initial state given by the order of midpoints of the satellite ranges (“sorted_indices”):
+The nonlinear solver and Pyomo can make use of initial states.
+For this study, the nonlinear solver ran with and without an initial state for the list variable representing the order of the satellites.
+An initial state was assigned by the order of midpoints of the satellite ranges (“sorted_indices”):

 .. testsetup::

     from dwave.optimization import Model
     num_satellites = 2

     model = Model()